xueqianging/flink/docs/ops/memory/mem_setup.md

 The rest of the memory components will be adjusted automatically, based on default values or additionally configured options.
 [Here](#detailed-memory-model) are more details about the other memory components.

-<strong>Note:</strong> If you have explicitly configured task heap and managed memory, it is recommended to set neither
+<strong>Note:</strong> If you have configured the task heap and managed memory explicitly, it is recommended to set neither
 *total process memory* nor *total Flink memory*.
-Otherwise, it may lead to deployment failures due to potential memory configuration conflicts.
+Otherwise, it may easily lead to memory configuration conflicts.

 ### Task (Operator) Heap Memory